 My group has pioneered the development of HPC-ABDS which is an integration of HPC and Apache (and other) open source big data technologies ABDS; our current catalog has identified 200 software subsystems divided into 17 layers summarized in Figure 1.
 The key idea is that new HPC ideas should be developed so they integrate well with ABDS rather than competing with this rapidly developing software stack which has a clear vitality and innovation with a sustainable software model.
-In particular I have shown that previous standalone enhanced versions of MapReduce can be replaced by a Hadoop plug-in that offers data abstractions useful for science, high performance iteration and communication using best available (MPI) approaches.
+In particular I have shown that previous standalone enhanced versions of MapReduce can be replaced by a Hadoop plug-in that offers useful scientific data abstractions, high performance iteration and communication using best available (MPI) approaches.
 We suggest that deep learning be set up in this architecture exploiting resource managers like Yarn, as well as storage models such as HDFS and MongoDB/HBase.
 This would enable us to look at approaches such as Apache Pig (data parallel language) and Crunch (workflow) to drive the deep learning explorations.

-Figure 1 Kaleidoscope of HPC-ABDS
+Figure 1.
+Kaleidoscope of HPC-ABDS

 References